Conservation Authorities Act

 The current inventory has been developed with financial information from past years’ actuals, current budget and five-year financial forecast.
 This document provides very brief descriptions.

 Download the NVCA's approved Transition Plan (approved the NVCA's Board of Directors on November 26, 2021

 Download NVCA's Transition Plan Timeline

 Ontario Regulation 688/21: Rules of Conduct in Conservation Areas

 Ontario Regulation 688/21 consolidates the current individual conservation authority ‘Conservation Area’ regulations made under Section 29 of the CA Act into one Minister’s regulation that regulates the public use of authority owned land.

 The Province of Ontario is currently developing the Consultation Guide for Phase 2 regulations: municipal levy and conservation authority budget processes regulation; municipal levy regulation for specified municipalities under the Ontario

 Lake Simcoe Protection Act; and classes of programs for which conservation authorities can charge fees.
 Once posted, there will be a period of time to submit comments to the Province of Ontario on the proposed Phase 2 regulations.

-Documents are available in alternate formats upon request.
+in alternate formats upon request.